 An excerpt from “Transformative Real Estate: On the Screenplays of Bill Gunn” by Maxwell Paparella, an essay in the Kill Yr Landlords Zine.

-When we meet Elgar Winthrop Julius Enders, he lays in a wireframe lounge chair on his family’s Hamptons waterfront lawn, presently roused from a nap by the butler, Haywood, in order to be served a cocktail.
+When we meet Elgar Winthrop Julius Enders, he lies in a wireframe lounge chair on his family’s Hamptons waterfront lawn, presently roused from a nap by the butler, Haywood, in order to be served a cocktail.
 He speaks into the camera as though he had already been addressing us—as though his life is one long pondersome monologue punctuated only by sleep and interruptions from the help.
 “It’s just that I get the feeling,” he begins,

 that we’re all—I mean everybody, you know, black, white, yellow, Democrat, Communists, Republicans, old people, young people, whatever—we’re all like a bunch of ants, see?
 See, the strongest drive we have as a true life force is to gain territory.